Blommenholm Station: History

-The upgrades also resulted in new station buildings on the double tracked sections, which were designed by NSB Arktitektkontor.
-Architect for the station was Eivind Gleditsch.
+The upgrades also resulted in new station buildings on the double-tracked sections, which were designed by NSB Arktitektkontor.
+The architect for the station was Eivind Gleditsch.
 These were the first stations in Norway designed for double-track operations and were designed in Baroque Revival architecture.
 As the others it featured an island platform.
 The old station building was demolished and a new and larger station building was built in 1919.
 It featured a station master's residence, a kiosk and a post office.
 During the late 1920s NSB installed advertisement boards at the station.
-This caused protests from the residents' association and NSB decided to terminate them in 1929.
+This caused protests from the residents' association and NSB decided to remove them in 1929.

 Blommenholm was downgraded to a halt on 1 February 1969 and was subsequently no longer staffed.
 A major upgrade to the service came in 1973.
 New Class 69 trains were put into service.
 Along with the closing of some stations, it allowed travel time to Oslo to drop from 22 to 12 minutes.
 During this period the station was repeatedly subject to vandalism, especially the breaking of the windows.
 In 1983 NSB went to the step of rebuilding the platform building so it became a shed without windows.
 The line past Blommenholm received centralized traffic control and automatic train stop on 3 December 1992.

 The opening of the Bærum Tunnel, the second phase of the Asker Line, 26 August 2011, meant that express and regional trains bypassed Høvik Station altogether and run directly from Lysaker to Sandvika.
 Subsequently, the Drammen Line between Lysaker and Sandvika was upgraded.
 While this involved a full replacement of the superstructure and renovations of Høvik Station and Stabekk Station, there was not sufficient funding to complete Blommenholm.
 Therefore, unlike the other two stations, Blommenholm did not receive universally accessible platforms.
 However, the underpass was modernized.
 To carry out efficient construction work, the segment of track was closed and all trains diverted via the Bærum Tunnel from 7 April 2013 to 13 December 2014.
 The upgrades freed up track capacity allowing the number of trains to increase from two to four per direction per hour.